Support a Reprieve for Cost-Prohibitive Sprinkler Installation

 The San Francisco fire code now requires homeowners and buildings to have fully installed automatic fire sprinklers in every room of every apartment in each of these 126 buildings no later than January 1, 2035, with interim deadlines for progress completion before that date.

-This is an incredibly burdensome requirement for building owners and residents, as anyone living in one of these buildings would have to cover the $250,000 renovation cost for their apartment and relocate for the duration of the renovation, which could take up to six months.
-Many residents in these buildings are older and live on fixed incomes and cannot afford the cost which could double owners’ monthly costs for ten or more years and will certainly raise rents for tenants.
-All of the affected buildings are built with concrete and steel and all of them contain asbestos, which will have to be abated.
-And could pose health risks to the entire neighborhood.
+This is an incredibly burdensome requirement, particularly for individual homeowners in condo or co-op buildings, as they would have to cover the $250,000 renovation cost for their apartment and relocate for the duration of the renovation, which could take up to six months.
+Many residents in these buildings are older and live on fixed incomes and cannot afford the cost, which could double owners’ monthly costs for ten or more years.
+All of the affected buildings are built with concrete and steel and all of them contain asbestos, which will have to be abated and which could pose health risks to the entire neighborhood.

 Please encourage your supervisors to support the changes to the new fire code that will extend the existing deadlines and create a working group to determine best practices for alternative fire safety systems.